What is Perimenopause?

 Estrogen is also responsible for the metabolism of bone in a woman’s body.
 Typically,the calcium in the bones is equally balanced.
 This means the calcium that leaves the bone is replaced by the calcium that enters the bone.

-Unfortunately, when the estrogen production becomes more erratic during perimenopause, it ruins the balance that results in an increase of calcium that leaves the bone.
+Unfortunately, when the estrogen supplies becomes more erratic during perimenopause, it ruins the balance that results in an increase of calcium that leaves the bone.

 If the calcium goes to decline like this, it could lead to a common condition known as osteoporosis or loss of bone density.

 Many women experience a reduced desire for sexual intimacy when they approach menopause.
-Some of the major problems that lead to this include altered sleep IQ patterns and chronic fatigue.
+Some of the major problems that lead to this include altered sleep IQ patterns, changing hormone levels and chronic fatigue.

 Along with estrogen, the ovary – which normally produces the hormone testosterone necessary for sex drive – diminishes, leading to a decreased libido.